Masitinib is a chemotherapeutic approved in the EU for the treatment of Mast Cell Tumors.

 Mast cell tumors can sometimes be challenging to categorize and grade, but we do have some numbers to look at.

-In a 2016 study, a clinical response (tumor regression) was found in 82% of dogs receiving masitinib.
+A 2016 study found a clinical response (tumor regression) in 82% of dogs receiving masitinib.6

 - Of those dogs, 38.5 percent were completely responsive.